A Better Patient Experience

 One excuse I frequently hear is “privacy.”
 Administrators seem to be concerned about the security of medical information being communicated electronically.
 Hogwash, I say.
 Secure internet portals have been available for years—all it takes is a little effort to set up a system where patients can log on to a provider’s web site and gain access to their own information.

 I think the real excuse is inertia.
 The medical community always seems to be decades behind the rest of the world when it comes to computerization and is just painfully slow to adopt the customer service smarts that the rest of the business world has.

 In fairness I have to plug my own parent organization.
-Alegent Health Clinic (AHC) has gone to great lengths to simplify and streamline the patient-care experience.
-You can sign up for a secure access that will allow you to request appointments with all the AHC doctors.
-Alegent’s internet whizzes have even launched a system where some test results can be conveyed via secure email.
+CHI Health Clinic (CHC) has gone to great lengths to simplify and streamline the patient-care experience.
+You can sign up for a secure access that will allow you to request appointments with all the CHC doctors.
+CHI Health’s internet whizzes have even launched a system where some test results can be conveyed via secure email.

 Someday, we in the medical world will make the most of available technology to truly simplify and improve interactions with our patients—something I eagerly await.
 I recognize that it is going to take several more years before my “ideal” patient experience becomes a reality.